Home » Blog » Developing Music Literacy » Music Literacy Activities » Music Project – How to Make an Ocean Drum

 Step 1: Choose Your Container

 The sound will vary considerably depending on the materials you use.
-Various items may be used as containers.
-Containers that have at least one long, flattish side will allow for a longer “wave” sound.
-Try out some of the items below for containers.
+You can use various objects as containers, but those with at least one long and flat side will produce a longer “wave” sound.
+Experiment with some of the following items as containers:

 • Shoebox